Kairotic/mistakes/fourshaft.md

 # Four shaft loom simulation

-The four shaft loom simulation inverts most weaving simulation concepts.
-Because we need to gain knowledge about the potential computational processes involved in weaving - we need to deeply understand how a loom works.
-So instead of defining the pattern you want directly, and then being given instructions for how to weave it, with this simulation you describe the set up of a specific loom first, and it tells you what patterns emerge.
+Our four shaft loom simulation takes a different approach to that of most weaving simulation software.
+One of our core aims is to gain knowledge about the computational processes involved in weaving, and so need to gain deep understanding of how a loom works.
+In much contemporary weaving software, you 'draw' a two-dimensional image, and the software then generates instructions for how it may be woven.
+However our simulation does almost the exact inverse - you describe the set up of the loom first, and it tells you what visual patterns result.
+Our latter approach brings the three-dimensional structure of a weave to the fore, allowing us to investigate the complex interference patterns of warp and weft, only considering the visual result in terms of the underlying structure it arises from.

-This involved writing a model that needed to include calculating the shed (the gap between ordered warp thread) by looking at each shaft in turn and using an "OR" operation on each warp thread to calculate which ones are picked up.
-This really turns out to be the core of the algorithm – here’s a snippet:
+Our model of a four-shaft loom calculates the *shed* (the gap between ordered warp threads), processing each shaft in turn and using a logical "OR" operation on each warp thread to calculate which ones are picked up.
+This turns out to be the core of the algorithm -- an excerpt of which is shown below:

     ;; 'or's two lists together:
     ;; (list-or (list 0 1 1 0) (list 0 0 1 1)) => (list 0 1 1 1)